 Use a Cooling Pad

 This can help you in case if your laptop is overheating because of heavy performance like games or running heavy software.
 It’s a surface you place on your laptop to cool down.
 Cooling pads have a fan or multiple fans that keeps your laptop cool and its temperature within the optimal range.

 Avoid Carpeted or Padded Surfaces – Use Hard Surfaces

 Most of the time, when we place a laptop in our lap or couch, it restricts the airflow from the vents and the heat is trapped inside the laptop.
 This can do a lot of damage by heating and slowing down your laptop.
 There will be a clear degradation in the performance as well.

 To overcome this issue, we suggest that instead of using carpeted or padded surfaces, try using hard surfaces to place your laptop while working.
 This will give room for airflow through the vents and heat ventilation.

 Random Access Memory (RAM) is a physical memory that’s used for temporarily keeping data for immediate retrieval.
 More RAM means better multitasking.

 If your RAM limit is reached, the laptop may start getting heated.
 So increasing your RAM will not only cool down your laptop but will also show a rise in performance to a certain degree.

 Every good thing has some downsides to it.
-Same is the case with laptops, alongside portability and affordability you also get performance issues and excessive heat.
+The same is the case with laptops, alongside portability and affordability you also get performance issues and excessive heat.
 It is quite normal for a laptop to get heated.
 You don’t need to panic because most of the time, these instructions will solve the problem and save your day if you want to know how to cool down your laptop.
-However, in some cases you may need to buy a new laptop.
+However, in some cases, you may need to buy a new laptop.